 We have established a broad portfolio of electrophysiology products that complements our AcQMap System.
 In addition to our AcQMap System, our commercial product portfolio includes a suite of access devices, our transseptal crossing device and full product lines of diagnostic and, in our European markets, ablation catheters.
 In our European markets, our portfolio provides our customers with a complete solution-from vascular access to diagnosis and treatment of arrhythmias.
 In the United States, we are currently seeking regulatory approval for our ablation catheters to complement our portfolio of access and mapping devices.
-We also recently expanded our portfolio to include the AcQBlate gold-tip, irrigated, radiofrequency force sensing ablation catheters and control unit which we expect to commercialize once we obtain regulatory approval.
-We anticipate CE Mark approval and commercial launch of our AcQBlate force sensing ablation catheters and control unit in Europe in the second half of 2020, and we plan to commence an IDE trial for FDA PMA approval in the United States within the same time frame.
-We currently anticipate FDA PMA approval, and the U.S. commercial launch, of our AcQBlate force sensing ablation catheters and control unit in the second half of 2022.
+We also recently expanded our portfolio to include the AcQBlate Force Sensing Ablation System, which we commercialized following the December 2020 receipt of the CE Mark in Europe.
+In the first quarter of 2021, we commenced enrollment in one of two IDE trials for FDA PMA in the United States with the second IDE trial planned to commence enrollment in the second half of 2021.
+We currently anticipate FDA PMA, and the U.S. commercial launch, of our AcQBlate Force Sensing Ablation System in the second half of 2022 or early 2023.